-A Prevention of Money Laundering Act (PMLA) Court in Kolkata has dismissed the Enforcement Directorate’s (ED) complaint against Senior Advocate Nalini Chidambaram in connection with the Saradha Chit Fund scam.
+A Prevention of Money Laundering Act (PMLA) Court in Kolkata has dismissed the Enforcement Directorate’s (ED) complaint.
+This is against Senior Advocate Nalini Chidambaram in connection with the Saradha Chit Fund scam.
 The court found no prima facie evidence of money laundering against Chidambaram.

-Presiding Judge Prashanta Mukhopadhyay concluded that no case was made under Section 3, punishable under Section 4 of the PMLA, 2002 against Chidambaram.
+Presiding Judge Prashanta Mukhopadhyay found no case under Section 3.
+Punishable under Section 4 of the PMLA, 2002 against Chidambaram.

 The ED had argued that Chidambaram received Rs.
-1.349 crore between June 11, 2010, and June 17, 2012, from Sudipta Sen through his companies without issuing any bill or invoice.
-The ED further stated that several summonses were issued to Chidambaram, and in response to one on February 3, 2016, her authorised representative, Advocate N.R.R.
-Arun Natarajan, indicated there was no formal agreement between Chidambaram and Sen or his entities, and no services were rendered by her to them.
+1.349 crore between June 11, 2010, and June 17, 2012.
+From Sudipta Sen through his companies without issuing any bill or invoice.
+The ED further stated that several summonses were issued to Chidambaram.
+In response to one on February 3, 2016, her authorised representative was Advocate N.R.R.
+Arun Natarajan.
+He indicated there was no formal agreement between Chidambaram and Sen or his entities.

-Chidambaram claimed her interactions with Sudipta Sen were through Mrs. Manoranjana Sinh, related to Sinh’s TV business, and her fees were paid by Saradha Realty India Ltd. on behalf of Sinh.
-However, the ED argued that Chidambaram could not provide supporting documents for these payments and did not issue any acknowledgement of payment.
+Chidambaram claimed her interactions with Sudipta Sen were through Mrs. Manoranjana Sinh.
+Saradha Realty India Ltd. paid Sinh’s TV business fees on her behalf.
+However, the ED argued that Chidambaram could not provide supporting documents for these payments.
+They did not issue any acknowledgement of payment.

 The prosecution also pointed to a statement by Naresh Balodia, Advocate for the Saradha Group, indicating Chidambaram’s participation in meetings on SEBI-related matters, with her expenses covered by the Saradha Group.
 The ED claimed that between June 11, 2010, and June 17, 2012, Rs.
 1.32 crore was paid by the Saradha Group to Chidambaram without any formal agreement.